 Can’t continue buying limited-edition jams from sampler packs

-Founded in Jacksonville, Florida, Little Black Box creates handcrafted, small-batch preserves that are fruit forward with minimal added sugar.
-The company prides itself on supporting its local food community, sourcing the jars, labels, and majority of ingredients from businesses in the Jacksonville area.
+Founded in Jacksonville, Florida, Little Black Box creates handcrafted, small-batch preserves that are fruit-forward with minimal added sugar.
+The company prides itself on supporting its local food community, sourcing the jars, labels, and most ingredients from businesses in the Jacksonville area.
 Little Black Box primarily makes jams but also a few jellies and baked goods.
-Jam flavors include standby favorites like strawberry jam but also more unusual sweet and savory combinations such as Banana Rum Lime Jam, Cranberry Bourbon Jam, and Pineapple Mango Pepper Jelly.
+Jam flavors include standby favorites like strawberry jam and more unusual sweet and savory combinations such as Banana Rum Lime Jam, Blackberry Bourbon Vanilla Jam, and Blackberry Brandy Cinnamon Cinnamon Jam.

 The company's products are available in numerous retail locations in Florida.
-If you aren’t local, an online shop makes Little Black Box's jams accessible to everyone.
-Choose between three-, six-, and 12-month subscriptions and receive three different 4-ounce jars of jams each month.
-Every delivery will include one jar of a bestseller and two jars that are seasonal limited editions and not otherwise available for purchase.
-Subscriptions start at $45 including shipping.
+If you aren't local, an online shop makes Little Black Box's jams accessible to everyone.
+Choose a three month subscription and receive three different 4-ounce jars of jams each month.
+Every delivery will include one jar of a bestseller and two seasonal, limited editions and not otherwise available for purchase.
+Subscriptions start at $55.
 Check out the Little Black Box blog for recipes and tips.

 Why We Chose It: Lemon Bird sources fruit from local farmers markets to make its preserves.